Requirements for doctoral studies

 Under the title ” Day of FIS PhD Students”, a scientific seminar is held every year, where individual PhD students have the opportunity to present their research to the academic community of the faculty and the wider public.
 A proceedings of the papers presented at the seminar is published annually.

-The Doctoral Students’ Day scientific seminar took place on 31 January 2024.
+The Doctoral Students’ Day scientific seminar will take place on 29 January 2025.

 Every doctoral student is obliged to attend the Day of FIS PhD students by the end of the 6th semester of his/her doctoral studies and present the results of his/her scientific work.
 However, contributions from PhD students who have presented their paper at an earlier seminar are also welcome, especially if they have made significant progress in their work.